arturgesiarz/Imperative_Programming/README.md

 # Imperative Programming

-This repository contains algorithms and programming exercise for understanding the C programming language as part of "Imperative Programming" course at AGH University of Science and Technology in Cracow.
+This repository contains algorithms and programming exercises for understanding the C programming language as part of "Imperative Programming" course at AGH University of Science and Technology in Cracow. 🤓